 Check the lumpy area to the left and above the obvious break in the left picture.

 See the hole?
-That's bone bridging that's taken place over the last decade+.
+That's bone bridging that's taken place over the last decade plus a few years.
 It's just large enough to stick my little finger through.

 I'd seen this in previous chest X-rays and joked that I wanted to insert a titanium ring though it so the next time I needed to be rescued, all they'd have to do was hook up the rope to my ring and pull my dumb-ass out.